hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 }

 /**
- * Represent a block that holds events/operations.
+ * Represent a block that holds events.
  */
  message PrismBlock {
   reserved 1; // Represents the version of the block.
 Deprecated